nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* A computer science tutor managing students for tutorials
+* A computer science TA (Teaching Assistant) managing students for tutorials
 * has numerous of students to manage in a tutorial slot
 * has to add, list, delete, sort, search students in the app
 * is reasonably comfortable using CLI apps